What does your child learn at school each day?

 At John T Rice Infant School, the letters and sounds phonic programme is used across the school to support the teaching of reading.
 Children learn to blend letters and groups of letters together to read words.
 Children are taught variety of actions that accompany each phoneme and this helps support the multi sensory approach to phonics we take.

 All children in F1, F2, Year 1 and Year 2 access a daily, 20 minute discrete, systematic phonics lesson.
 These sessions follow the sound reading system methodology using the sequence of letters and sounds programme.
 The discrete sessions are a mixture of Year Group specific coverage and focused group sessions.
-Children are also taught the tricky words alongside the phonics.
+Children are also taught common exception words alongside the phonics.

 Children who need additional phonics receive weekly interventions specifically tailored to their needs.